-If you drive without car insurance and suffer an accident, what happens next will depend on where you live.
+If you drive without car insurance and get in an accident, what happens next will depend on where you live.
 Most states have different coverage requirements and exercise different insurance laws.

 In North Carolina, for example, all drivers are required to have liability and uninsured motorist coverage.
 Liability coverage must equal a minimum of $30,000 for bodily injury per person; $60,000 for bodily injury per accident, and $25,000 for total property damage.